To help us direct you question to the best team to provide an answer please select which option best descibes you.

 - Account Ranges will remain at 11 digits (Mastercard) & 9 digits (Visa) as they do today.
 Mastercard & Visa have strongly recommended all Issuers move to 8-digit BINs and account ranges to implement the latest in payment technologies.

-- Payment Card Industry (PCI) Compliance Rules will not change, the number of digits that can be displayed will remain the same
+- Payment Card Industry (PCI) Compliance Rules: the number of digits we will display will remain the same.

 - Existing Merchant IDs and Acquirer ID numbers will not change

-- Paysafe is conducting a thorough assessment of its systems, and to-date, has not identified any Application Programming Interfaces (API) or Software Development Kits (SDK) used by our partners that will need to be changed
+- Paysafe has conducted a thorough assessment of its systems, and to date, has not identified any APIs used by our partners that will need to be changed

 What you need to do: